 I’ve stopped assuming that my spouse’s bad mood is due to something I’ve done or said wrong.

 And if it is, he should be man enough to let me know, especially when I ask him.

 There are many other things to worry my head about than guessing if I’ve done something wrong or not.

-But I have learnt that whenever I’m wronged, I’ll still lose if I use the wrong words.
+But I have learned that whenever I’m offended, I’ll still lose if I use the wrong words.

-So I have learnt to calm down, gather my thoughts and make him see how and why I feel offended.
+So I have learned to calm down, gather my thoughts, and make him see how and why I feel offended.

 No matter how angry or tempted you are to say hurtful words to your partner when you’re angry, please don’t.